 This smoked chicken is made with a whole bird that’s either brined or massaged with a marvelous dry rub and is slowly cooked in a smoker or the grill.
-Easy entertaining.
+Simple and easy.
+Here’s how to make it at home.

 “This smoked chicken makes me giddy!”
 Those were the exact words typed by one of our most trusted recipe testers, Larry Noak, moments after he hauled his hen off the smoker.
 Crisp skin, succulent meat, pervasive smokiness, a pronounced yet impeccably balanced spice rub—all traits we covet in a smoked chicken recipe.
 We can understand why he got a little giddy.
 We think you will, too.
 To make this smoked chicken recipe, the authors simply took a dry rub and turned it into a brine.
-You can make this the same way or you can skip the brine and instead simply apply the dry rub to the skin.
-Originally published August 16, 2015.–Renee Schettler Rossi
+You can make this the same way or you can skip the brine and instead simply apply the dry rub to the skin.–Renee Schettler

 - Quick Glance